txnaaa/gradma-godot/README.md

 Real assets were used for this projects made by Tina Shingrani as well as, free CC0 art from Kenney, plus sound and a proper font.
 See CREDITS.md.

-## Opening the project Instructions

-1. Install Godot 4.3 or newer (standard version, not .NET). https://godotengine.org/download
-2. Open Godot, click Import, and select the `project.godot` file in this folder.
-3. Press F5.
-It starts on the main menu.

-If Godot warns the project was made with a different version, click "Convert full project".

 ## The flow

 MainMenu (your start page, click PLAY) -> intro video -> Intro cards -> Map